ToeJam & Earl III: Mission to Earth

-ToeJam & Earl III: Mission to Earth is an action video game released for the Xbox on October 23, 2002.
+ToeJam & Earl III: Mission to Earth is an action video game released for the Xbox on October 22, 2002.
 Developed by ToeJam & Earl Productions and Visual Concepts, and published by Sega, it is the third installment in the ToeJam & Earl series.
 Players assume the role of one of three extraterrestrial protagonists: ToeJam and Earl, who starred in the series' first two games, and Latisha, a new character.
 While using power-ups to combat enemies, players seek to collect the twelve "Sacred Albums of Funk" and defeat the antagonistic "Anti-Funk."

-The original two ToeJam & Earl games were a key Sega Genesis franchise, but development of a third game was prevented by disharmony between ToeJam & Earl Productions and original publisher Sega.
+The original two ToeJam & Earl games were a key Sega Genesis franchise, but development of a third game was prevented by disharmony between ToeJam & Earl Productions and the original publisher, Sega.
 Versions of ToeJam & Earl III developed at different times for the Nintendo 64 and the Dreamcast were canceled, but the latter was completed for the Xbox.
 On release, the game met with poor sales and mixed reviews; while certain critics found its gameplay innovative, its humor, soundtrack and graphics were variously praised and derided.
 Opinions of the game's overall enjoyability and longevity were also mixed.

 This was the last game in the ToeJam & Earl series until 2019's Back in the Groove, which was made without Sega's involvement.

 Synopsis

-ToeJam & Earl III follows the extraterrestrial protagonists ToeJam and Earl, who starred in the series' previous games, and a new female character named Latisha.
-ToeJam is three-legged and red; Earl is overweight and orange.
-Both characters have been considered parodies of American hip-hop and urban culture.
-Latisha has been variously described as "feisty" and "brimming with attitude" by critics.
+ToeJam & Earl III follows the extraterrestrial protagonists ToeJam and Earl, who starred in the series' previous games, and a sassy new female character named Latisha.
+ToeJam is lanky, three-legged and, red; Earl is overweight and orange.
+Their characterization has been described as a "celebration" or "parody" of hip hop and urban culture.
+Latisha has been described as "feisty" and "brimming with attitude" by critics.

+In the cutscenes, their dialogue and dialect portray them as African American.

+Plot

-The three characters journey to Earth, in order to retrieve the stolen twelve Sacred Albums of Funk and return them to Lamont the Funkopotamus.
+ToeJam, Earl, and Latisha embark on a journey to Earth, to retrieve the stolen twelve Sacred Albums of Funk and return them to Lamont the Funkopotamus.
 Levels take place on terrains that represent Earth's ecosystems.
 The game's ultimate antagonist is the Anti-Funk, whose defeat will "save the world from all that is unfunky."
 The "funk" has been described as a parody of the Force from Star Wars, with the Anti-Funk being the dark side.